 Pros:

-- Durability: Engineered wood is treated to resist moisture, rot, and pests more effectively than traditional wood.
+- Increased Durability: Resists moisture, rot, and pests better than natural wood.

 Cons: